sevetom/easy-notes/README.md

 ## ⚠️ Use with caution
 This is a simple project made for personal use and learning purposes.
 It may contain bugs and is not intended for production use.
 Use at your own risk.

+Beware of the fact that is largely implemented by vibe coding.

 Always remember to save often your notes since the app does not use local storage or any form of auto-save.